dassein/DSP_method/README.md

-# DSP_method
+# DSP filters

-The library consists of three module:
+The library consists of three modules:
-* fir_filter(optional):
+* fir_filter:
-provide implementation of fft, FIR filter, windows and visualzation of frequency spectrum
+providing the implementation of fft, FIR filter, windows and visualzation of frequency spectrum
 * iir_filter:
-provide implementation of dft, fft, FIR & IIR filter, conversion between Z and s domain and visualization of spectrum & zeros of transfer function
+providing the implementation of dft, fft, FIR & IIR filter, conversion between Z and s domain and visualization of spectrum & zeros of transfer function
 * rls:
-provide implementation of matrix, least mean squares (LMS) filter, recursive least squares (RLS) filter and frequency tracking
+including the implementation of matrix, least mean squares (LMS) filter, recursive least squares (RLS) filter and frequency tracking